rbms-bsc/DCRMR/_pages/Title/Title.md

 ## 1.01.1 Sources of information

-<a name="1.01.1.1">1.01.1.1</a> The source of information for the title elements is the title page(s) (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)).
-The preferred source of information for multipart monographs is the title page of the first volume.
+<a name="1.01.1.04.Y.Y">1.01.1.04.Y.Y</a> **Printed text resources**.
+In most cases, the preferred source of information for the title elements is the title page(s) (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)).
+The preferred source of information for multiple-unit manifestations is the title page of the first volume.
 The preferred source of information for single-sheet manifestations is the whole sheet, including both sides.

+<a name="1.01.1.06.Y.Y">1.01.1.06.Y.Y</a> **Still image resources**.
+In most cases the preferred source of information for the title elements is text provided by the creator or creating body anywhere on or with the manifestation.
+When such text is not suitable for a transcribed [Title proper](/DCRMR/title/Title-proper/), the cataloger must instead supply or devise one (see [1.21.64.Y.Y](/DCRMR/title/Title-proper/#12164yy-devised-title-proper-for-still-images)).
+The preferred source of information for still image resources with a title page is the title page, and catalogers should follow the instructions for non-single-sheet printed text resources.

 ## 1.01.2 Element order